leex279/zh-multitool-release/README.md

 ### Installation
 Just download the "Zero Hour - Multitool <version>.zip" from the file list above, extract it and execute the setup.exe

+### Hints/Limitation
+- Cashbounty not working / causing problems if you installed other mods